mui/material-ui/docs/pages/blog/2022-tenerife-retreat.md

 Tenerife is a volcanic island off the coast of western Africa that's part of the Canary Islands (Spanish: _Canarias_).
 It is the most populous island in the archipelago, and one of the most visited tourist destinations in the world.
-Its central defining feature is Mount Teide, the third largest volcano in the world when measured from its base, which rises 7,500 m (24,600 ft) from the bottom of the ocean floor.
+Its central defining feature is Mount Teide, the third largest volcano in the world when measured from its base, which rises 7,500 m (24,600 ft) from the bottom of the ocean floor, and 3,715m (12,188 ft) above sea level.

 With an average temperature ranging from about 18-25 °C (68-77 °F) year-round, it's hard to pick a bad time to visit!

-## Accommodations
+## Accommodation

 ![Photo of the pool in the evening at Symbiosis Living](/static/blog/2022-tenerife-retreat/pool-evening.jpeg)